sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 1. Vercel detects the push and starts a new deployment
 2. It reads the `vercel.json` configuration
-3. It follows the specified build commands, focusing on the `/template-solar/` directory
+3. With the rewrites configuration, it serves all requests from the template-solar directory
-4. It deploys the built Solar template site to your main URL
+4. It deploys the built application to your main URL

 ### Current Deployment Status